iancze/iancze.github.io/content/people/index.md

     - name: Hannah Grzybowski
       stage: former
       src: Hannah_Grzybowski.jpg
       blurb: Hannah worked on regularized maximum likelihood imaging algorithms in 2021, while she was an undergraduate student and astronomy and astrophysics major at Pennsylvania State University.
-Hannah is now a Ph.D. student in Astronomy and Astrophysics at Penn State University (since 2023).
+Hannah started a Ph.D. in Astronomy and Astrophysics at Penn State University in 2023.
     - name: Robert Frazier
       stage: former
       src: Robert_Frazier.jpeg